AspieSoft/basic-site/readme.md

 - Adds a /ping url that runs before the view engine (simply returns "pong!") (useful for quickly checking if the server is online).
 - You still have full access to the express module.

-## Whats New?

-- Added a new view engine [turbx](https://github.com/aspiesoft/turbx)
-- Added a server.path function to safely resolve and join paths without backtracking
-- Added an option to change the memory limit of user requests
-- Added PWA Support
-- Added option to automatically minify js and css files from public/static directory

 ## Installation

 ```shell script